grnet/nfdhcpd/README.md

 done by mangling the relevant packets on those interfaces using iptables and redirecting them to NFQUEUE target using the appropriate queue number.

-`nfdhcpd` is mainly targeted to be used in a routed setup [2], where the instances are not on the same broadcast domain with the external router, but that does not mean it can't be used on bridged setup, even though one might consider it a bit redundant.
+`nfdhcpd` is mainly targeted to be used in a [routed setup](https://wiki.xen.org/wiki/Vif-route) where the instances are not on the same broadcast domain with the external router, but that does not mean it can't be used on bridged setup, even though one might consider it a bit redundant.